Lifestyle Changes to Manage Asthma

 Although not all asthma attacks can be prevented, early treatment can significantly reduce the severity of the symptoms.
-Take all the necessary precautions to prevent asthma attacks, and treat symptoms as early as possible to avoid escalation to a serious attack.
+Take all the necessary precautions to prevent asthma attacks, and treat symptoms as early as possible to avoid having a serious attack.

 Consider using an online program to manage your symptoms.
 These programs can help to improve the control of your asthma and your lungs' function.
 Organizations like the http://www.lungusa.org and the http://www.aafa.org offer information on web-based asthma management tools and support groups.

 Your doctor may recommend that you limit strenuous physical activity after an asthma attack.
 In general, asthma should not limit your participation or success in physical activities.
 Consider the following when exercising: